brianach/wells/README.md

 </details>

 The following screenshots show the result of user actions on the various platforms.
 First we see the screenshots of various menu choices and internal content interactions for desktop or laptop devices, followed respectively by tablet devices and finally mobile phone devices.
 The testing indicates that content and pages are accessible on all formats.

+The styling has been slightly changed since the screenshots were taken.
+The page now uses the same background color for the navigation bar, post title masthead, comment submit & edit buttons, and for all the authentication buttons.

 &nbsp;